dijital20/pytexas-meetup25-diagrams-and-you/docs/04_workflow.md

         enterFileName --> pressCtrlEnter --> savedDocument
     ```

-In this case, the difference between this and a flowchart or a state diagram are more abstract.
+In this case, the difference between this and a flowchart or a state diagram is more abstract.
 The goal is not so much
 to define the minutae of a program flow, but instead to chart the behavior of a program based on the user.